calraijintaiko/caltaiko/GETTING_STARTED.md

 Any symbols used in the path will be accessible to the controller method through the params hash.
 For instance, the route `get 'members/gen/:id' => 'members#gen` will call the `gen` method of the MembersController no matter what `:id` is.
 Inside the `gen` method, calling `params[:id]` will return that corresponding portion of the path.

 Resources get a little helper command to more easily set up their routes.
-The command `resources :articles` will automatically create get routes for `article/show/:id`, `article/edit/:id`, `article/new`, and `article/index`, where each of those routes to the corresponding method in the ArticlesController (show, edit, new, or index).
-It also creates post routes for delete and update.
+The command `resources :articles` will automatically create GET routes for `article/show/:id`, `article/edit/:id`, `article/new`, and `article/index`, where each of those routes to the corresponding method in the ArticlesController (show, edit, new, or index).
+It also creates POST routes for delete and update.

 ## Assets